An Introduction to Co-ops

 Agricultural Producer Co-ops

-Generally speaking, agricultural producers face a challenge getting a fair price for their goods.
-Banding together to form a co-op with other producers will collectively raise the price level for products marketed while lowering the cost of supplies purchased.
-This increased economy of scale allows farmers and agricultural producers to operate more efficiently at lower costs per-unit than they could individually.
+Generally, it’s difficult for agricultural producers to get a fair price for their goods.
+Forming a co-op with other producers will collectively raise the price level for products marketed while lowering the cost of supplies purchased.
+This increased economy of scale allows farmers and agricultural producers to operate more efficiently at lower costs per unit than they could individually.

 Small Business Producer Co-ops